ShelbyTV/iOS-Guidelines/README.md

 ## Git and Github
 ### Branches
-#### Minimum of n+1 branches
-At any point in time, there will always be at the very least, n+1 branches, where **n** = number of developers.
-There is the **master** branch, and a personal-master branch for each developer, named after that person.
-***Each developer should always work on their personal-master branch.***

-For example, if n = 3, we'll have 4 branches:

-- master
+- There is only one master branch.
-- arthur-master
-- keren-master
-- dan-master

-#### > n+1 branches
-- If a new feature is being developed, and the developer doesn't feel comfortable working on their personal-master branch, they should create a new branch.
+- Each new feature gets their own branch
 - The branch's name should simply be the name of the feature.
+- Make sure to merge your working branch with master occassionally
+- When your feature is completed and smoke-tested, make sure to merge your branch with master, and delete your branch

 ### Committing
 - Commit code frequnetly.
+- Make sure to always push your commits to Github
+	- Example: **git push origin myBranch**
 - Make sure your commits are descriptive
 - If addressing an issue in Github, make sure to reference the issue number with a hash/pound-sign to the commit, including the hash as that creates a reference to the issue in the commit
 	- Example: **Addressed #101 - Added new API routes**

-### Merging

-- Make sure your personal branch is merged with the lastest **master** commit before starting work each morning.
-- Before merging your personal-master branch to **master**, do the following, make sure they're at the latest master branch.

 ### Tagging
 - Tag all releases pushed to TestFlight/Hockey/Enterprise with the version number (e.g., 2.0-a20)
 - Make sure to push the tags to origin (e.g., **git push --tags**)

+### Pulling and Merging
+- Make sure to pull the latest commits before starting work every morning.
+- If master has changed, make sure to merge with master

 ### Github Labels, Assignments and Milestone
 Before finishing the creation of a new issue, make sure to: